TharunKommaddi/OracleApex/Interview Questions - Oracle PL SQL.md

 # 7. While explaining about performance tuning you told about stats gathering.
 So can you explain how to avoid the situation where stats becomes zero after truncating table.

+- no answer

+# 8. Have you heard about resource busy.
+How to overcome in such case?

+- Follow the below steps to solve an ORA-00054 truncate error.when trying to perform DDL such as truncate,alter,drop or alter objects that are use by other user,you may encounter the database error ORA-00054 resource busy acquire with NOWAIT specified

+# 9. What are triggers.can you give an example.
+Triggers are also a pl/sql block which is automatically invoked whenever the user is perform any dml operations on the table

+- To create consistencies
+- Access restriction
+- Implement securities
+- Auditing purpose